 8: Regular Visual Inspection

 An often overlooked aspect of good hot tub maintenance is regular visual inspection.
-This simply involves keeping an eye on the unit and checking for any unexpected changes, damage, or leaks.
+This simply means keeping an eye on the unit and checking for any unexpected changes, damage, or leaks.
 If you can spot an issue early you have a much better chance of fixing it before it causes a major problem.

 Pay particular attention to the tub shell and surface, jets and fittings, filters, plumbing, water tubes, control panel, and the cover used to protect the hot tub.
 Refer to your user manual for more information on your specific model.